School security

 School security encompasses all measures taken to combat threats to people and property in education environments.
 One term connected to school security is school safety, which is defined as the sheltering of students from violence and bullying, as well as exposure to harmful elements such as drugs, guns and gang activity.
 Along with other public places, schools are at risk for invasion from outside as well as attacks from students or faculty because of the high traffic of potential assailants and availability of victims.

 Safety threats

 Shootings and bombings

 In the US, as of January 2018, since 1990, at least 240 school shootings have occurred.
 School shootings have a 450% increase in the past 30 years, in which there were only 53 shootings.
 School bombings are less frequent at 22 in 2016, but according to the US Bomb Data Center, education related buildings are over twice as threatened than any other target.
 Over 74% of education related threats were middle schools, junior high, and high schools.
-Due to safety threats, during the 2013-2014 school year, reports say 93% of public schools lock or monitor doors and gates as a means of controlling access to the school; this is an 18% increase since the turn of the century.
-Metal detectors are installed at many entrances of public schools to deter students from bringing weaponry into schools.
+Due to safety threats, during the 2013–2014 school year, reports say 93% of public schools lock or monitor doors and gates as a means of controlling access to the school; this is an 18% increase since the turn of the century.

+Metal detectors are installed at the entrances of a small number of US schools to deter students from bringing metal weapons into schools.
+As of 2022, 2.4% of US schools had students go through metal detectors every day, and an additional 6.2% of schools sometimes used metal detectors for random checks.